I’ve been asked several times about the difference between categories and tags and how (or if) they should be used.

 Regarding tags, I think you should use as many as is necessary to keep your information organized without getting messy.

-I rarely use tags.
-I can’t say I have any good reason for this other than I’m lazy.
-And then I found this video in which Matt Cutts (of Google fame) basically says using tags really doesn’t help with SEO anyway.
+Having said that, I found this video in which Matt Cutts (of Google fame) says using tags really doesn’t help with SEO.
 And he doesn’t use them on his own blog either.
-Then I felt better.
+Tags are best used so readers can get what they need easily.